Keeneland: History

 Keeneland was designated a National Historic Landmark in 1986, for its role in the growth of the horseracing sport and its revitalization in Lexington.

 Keeneland hosted the Breeders' Cup for the first time in 2015.
 The Breeders' Cup Classic was won by Triple Crown winner American Pharoah by six and a half lengths.
 He became the first to win the unofficial Grand Slam of horse racing; winning the Kentucky Derby, Preakness Stakes, Belmont Stakes and Breeders' Cup Classic.
 Many horse industry personnel were skeptical of Keeneland as a suitable venue because the track and town were too small to host such a large event.
 However it was a huge success and even had a Thoroughbred Daily News writer report "I was wrong...it was spectacular" and how he "couldn't be more impressed".
 In August 2018 Keeneland was named as the host of the 2020 Breeders' Cup.

 In 2020 due to the COVID-19 pandemic in the United States, Keeneland cancelled their Spring meeting which was to be held from 2 April 2020 to 24 April 2020 and moved their meet to a shortened five day period from 8 July 2020 to 12 July 2020.
 Five stakes race were not scheduled: Bewitch Stakes, Ben Ali Stakes, Commonwealth Stakes, Doubledogdare Stakes and Lexington Stakes.
 The Breeders' Cup was won by Authentic, which had won the Kentucky Derby.

+Keeneland participates with Thoroughbred Owners and Breeders Association (TOBA), i.e., thoroughbred owners & breeders, professionals, and others who support and promote Thoroughbred ownership (and sponsorship), such as through networking and a high level of education.